 Currently the standard practice for training CNNs is to train all weights in the network at once, regardless of which layer they belong to.
 However, this paper investigates whether it can be beneficial to learn one layer at a time, starting with the first layer.
 This is done by training the whole network until it converges and then freezing the first layer's weights to the values that produced the lowest error on the validation set.
 All other weights in the network are reinitialised and training continues until convergence.
-At this point, the next layer's weights are also frozen and this process continues until all layers in the network are frozen as the best weights found during training.
-It is hypothesised that this training procedure will result in a network that outperforms the same network trained with standard stochastic gradient descent.
-This paper will also investigate why this result might have occurred through a number of experimental conditions.
+At this point, the next layer's weights are also frozen and this process continues until all layers in the network are frozen.
+The motivation for this work was the hypothesis that this training procedure will result in a network that outperforms the same network trained with standard stochastic gradient descent.
+We present experiments to show this is indeed the case, and also experiments that attempt to illuminate why this is the case.